Using Taster Sessions As An Effective Marketing Tool

 A taster session provides the opportunity for you to introduce yourself and your training offering to potential clients.
 These can include either one to one sessions or include a number of potential customers at once.

 One to one sessions are a great way to get to know your learners and meet their specific requirements, demonstrating that your training courses are bespoke and flexible to their needs.
 On the other hand, by including a number of potential customers at once, you can reduce costs and also provide learners with the opportunity to share their experience with peers.

 Either way, a taster session is an effective way of demonstrating your expertise in your field and showing potential clients what you can offer them.
-This is a great way to set your company apart from your competitors and share your knowledge with your customers without them having to buy-in to your offering.
+This is a great way to set your company apart from your competitors and share your knowledge with your customers, without them having to buy-in to your offering.

 An important point of consideration is that these taster sessions should not be simply a stand-alone lesson.
 Taster sessions should leave learners wanting more and should encourage them to book another class if they’re interesting in developing their skills.

-Although taster sessions should encourage learners to book another course, it should not be sales-orientated.
 Remember: prospective clients do not attend taster sessions to hear a sales pitch.
 They want to see the benefits of booking onto your course and a better insight into what they could learn with your company.

 Top tip: provide attendees with an overview of the course that they are interested in, giving them a glimpse of each skill or topic that they will be trained in.
 This is a great way to appeal to their needs but there must also be an element of mystery to keep them curious!